protolambda/mergenet-tutorial/README_WINDOWS.md

 Create Nethermind chain configuration.

-Note: *Both Geth-style chain configuration and Nethermind chain configurations is needed.
+Note: *Both Geth-style chain configuration and Nethermind chain configurations are needed.
 Other general steps in this tutorial are dependent on Geth-style chain configuration.*

 ```shell
 # Configure Eth1 chain for Nethermind